FLARE-forecast/glm_python_example/README.md

 ## Aquatic Ecosystem Modelling with AED

-This repo is materials for an AED workshop for the [EFI 2025 Conference](https://ecoforecast.org/efi-2025-conference/) using a pre-release of `glm-py` v0.5.
+This repo is materials for an AED workshop for the [EFI 2025 Ecological Forecasting Conference](https://ecoforecast.org/efi-2025-conference/) using a pre-release of `glm-py` (v0.5).

 The workshop has users to sequentially develop a aquatic ecosystem model of a temperate freshwater lake.
 Pre-configured templates of model configurations of increasing complexity (from oxygen to zooplankton) are included and visualised through a Jupyter notebook.
 To launch the notebook, click on the `Google Colab` button above.